-Society, contradictory relationships between humans and the civilizations are one of the main themes in Liu Bolin artworks
+Society, contradictory relationships between humans and civilizations are one of the main themes in Liu Bolin artworks

 Liu Bolin is an artist from Shandong, well-known for his artistic works in performance, photography, and social activism.
 He received his BA from Shandong College of Arts in 1995, and his MA from the Central Academy of Fine Arts in 2001.
 Liu’s most famous series, Hiding in the City, investigates the complex relationship between the individual and society by disappearing into environments, he represents the forgotten men of the growing economic system, where power struggles reign.
 Both Liu Bolin’s photos and sculptures have been displayed in numerous museums and institutions around the world, in solo exhibitions as well he featured in group exhibitions too.
 He has collaborated with Kenny Scharf, JR, Jon Bon Jovi, Jean-Paul Gaultier, Fernando Botero, Carlos Cruz-Diez, and Annie Leibovitz.
 In 2015, Liu was commissioned by the United Nations-backed campaign The Global Goals to create an image that conveyed 17 goals – including ending poverty, encouraging sustainable development, and fight inequality and injustice – where he hid within 193 flags of the world.
 Liu Bolin currently resides and works in Beijing, China.

 Cover photo: Nine Dragon Series (Photographs /2010) © Liu Bolin